swcarpentry-ja/carpentries-coc/topic_folders/communications/guides/submit_blog_post.md

     If you are not sure how to add images in Markdown format, look at an [existing post with a locally hosted image](https://github.com/datacarpentry/datacarpentry.github.io/blob/master/_posts/2017-12-19-frb_carpentry.md) and copy the formatting from there.

 1. Once you have previewed your file, commit the Markdown file to your fork and start a Pull Request.
 We automatically run tests using [TravisCI](https://travis-ci.org/) on your Pull Requests.
 Please review your pull request a few minutes after you've submitted it to make sure those tests have passed.
 These tests look for valid YAML headers and make sure that the post will build properly.
-Once tests have passed, Carpentries staff will review and merge your Pull Request or reach out to you with more questions.
+Once tests have passed, Carpentries Core Team will review and merge your Pull Request or reach out to you with more questions.

 #### How to Contribute a Blog Post to Data Carpentry